 - Coordinate the pay rate with the model established by Career and Student Employment Services.
 Pay rates must be assigned based on the position and skills necessary to complete assigned tasks.

 - Calculate the number of hours per week the student may work within the limits of their award.
-Please note that calculations assume the student is working all pay periods assigned to the term.
+Please note that calculations assume the student is working all pay periods assigned to the semester/session.

 Fall or spring